pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

   - ![](Images/resNet.jpg)
   - All the 3x3 Conv are same Convs.
   - Keep it simple in design of the network.
-  - spatial size /2 => # filters x2
+  - spatial size/2 => number of filters x2
   - No FC layers, No dropout is used.
-  - Two main types of blocks are used in a ResNet, depending mainly on whether the input/output dimensions are same or different.
+  - The main types of blocks are used in a ResNet, depending mainly on whether the input/output dimensions are same or different.
 You are going to implement both of them.
   - The dotted lines is the case when the dimensions are different.
 To solve then they down-sample the input by 2 and then pad zeros to match the two dimensions.
 There's another trick which is called bottleneck which we will explore later.
 - Useful concept (**Spectrum of Depth**):
   - ![](Images/12.png)
 - Residual blocks types:
   - Identity block:
     - ![](Images/16.png)
-    - Hint the conv is followed by a batch norm `BN` before `RELU`.
+    - Hint the conv is followed by a batch norm BN before RELU.
 Dimensions here are same.
     - This skip is over 2 layers.
 The skip connection can jump n connections where n>2
-    - This drawing represents [Keras](https://keras.io/) layers.
   - The convolutional block:
     - ![](Images/17.png)
     - The conv can be bottleneck 1 x 1 conv